VirtualityForSafety/UnityWindowsTTS/README.md

 * Open the sample scene file in UnityWindowsTTS\Assets\Scenes folder.
 * Check the WindowsTTS.dll is in the right place.
 * Run the scene and press the button.
+* If it doesn't make any sound:
+  * Select the Narrator in the scene, press Add Component, and select 'Narrator'.
+  * Select the Button under Canvas in the scene, drag and drop the Narrator to the object in On Click() at Button (Script), and change it from No function to Narrator.TestSpeech.
+  * Then give it a try.

+## Tip
+* You can change the voice by 'Voice Idx' of Narrator, but the index seems to be assigned dynamic somehow.
+We will update that later.

 ## License
 * MIT license